Nangal/ayo/GOVERNANCE.md

   This should only happen if disagreements between Members cannot be resolved through discussion.

-Members may opt to elevate significant or controversial modifications to the Technical Committee by assigning the `tc-review` label to a pull request or issue.
-The Technical Committee should serve as the final arbiter where required.

 * [Current list of Members](./README.md#current-project-team-members)
 * [A guide for Members](./COLLABORATOR_GUIDE.md)